Historic Fair Hill’s mission is to:

 2) act as a collaborative partner in the revitalization of the Fairhill community through school partnerships for literacy, greening, and community engagement events.

-As a gathering and educational center, we host field trips and family friendly events.
+As a gathering and educational center, we host field trips, youth internship programming, and family friendly events.

-As a community partner for literacy, we support our Fairhill elementary schools with school libraries, reading tutors, parent classroom assistants, and parent education.
+As a community partner for literacy, we support our Fairhill elementary schools by re-opening and staffing school libraries, providing reading buddies, hiring parents as classroom assistants, and offering family literacy workshops.

 As a center for community gardens and greening, we teach young people the skills of growing food and partner in seven gardens and street tree planting.